jbilander/Meggy/README.md

 This driver is used during normal operation when Meggy presents itself as the **Meggy Flash Programmer** for **NOR flash** programming.

-Unplug Meggy and plug it back in without holding SW1 so it boots into normal firmware mode.
+Unplug Meggy and plug it back in without holding HWB so it boots into normal firmware mode.
 Windows detects it as **Meggy Flash Programmer** under *Other devices*.
 If you try to install the driver via Windows Update or Device Manager directly, Windows will refuse because the INF lacks a digital signature.

 ![Meggy Flash Programmer — no signed driver error](images/Meggy_no_signed_device_driver.jpg)
 ![Windows driver signature error dialog](images/Meggy_no_signed_device_driver_pic2.jpg)